BDC Hamburger Icon

 9. Reject wisely.

 In the small business world, news travels fast.
-It’s perfectly fine to reject most candidates, but it will reflect well on your business to make sure to be courteous and appreciate the time the potential candidates invested.
+It’s perfectly fine to reject most candidates, but it will reflect well on your business if you are courteous and appreciate the time the potential candidates invested.

 It’s not polite to disappear once you’ve ruled out a candidate.
-Instead, take the time to send a basic thank-you email, and let the other candidates know you’ve filled the position.
+Instead, take the time to send an introductory thank-you email and let the other candidates know you’ve filled the position.
 In this case, an email is acceptable.

 10. Don’t hire more than necessary.